SilkRose/Pony/stories/love-and-a-photo-copier/love-and-a-photo-copier.md

 Sparks shoot up my arm as I feel a blush overtaking my face.
 I hold her hand as we walk, enjoying the moment.
 She looks back at me as we walk through the library, the barest hints of a blush on her face.

-Pinkie leads up down seemingly random isles of books and even does a few literal circles, but eventually we stop in the photo copier room.
+Pinkie leads us down seemingly random isles of books and even does a few literal circles, but eventually we stop in the photo copier room.
 She brings me to the end where the printer outputs and lets go of my hand.

 I am about to speak, but Pinkie silences me with a finger, then points at the photo copier.
 I don't understand what she means, but remain silent anyway.
 Pinkie starts looking through the box of papers waiting to be recycled.